frizatch/2DGeology_in_QGIS/README.md

 # MAPS AND CROSS SECTIONS!

 To dive into this, we need some data!
-You can go to this DOWNLOAD PAGE to grab files for this workshop.
+You can go to this DATA DOWNLOAD page to grab files for this workshop.
 Further resources will be listed at the end of the tutorial.
 ## Part III: Geologic Maps in QGIS
 ![QGIS logo](images/qgis-icon_mini.png)